jik18001/CTngV2/Readme.md

 # CTng: Certificate and Revocation Transparency

 This is a Proof of Concept/Prototype code for CTng.
-Each entity can be found in their corresponding folder, and additional details can be found in separate documentation.
+Each entity can be found in their corresponding folder.

 ## Software Requirements